nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 A new version of NuoDB database software may also introduce a new version of the database protocol.
 NuoDB supports explicit database protocol version upgrade which is performed after upgrading the NuoDB image for all database processes.
 For more information on how to upgrade the database protocol manually check [Upgrading the Database Protocol](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/installing-nuodb/upgrading-to-a-new-release/upgrading-the-database-protocol/).

 To simplify NuoDB version rollout, Kubernetes Aware Admin (KAA) is used to automatically upgrade database protocol and restart a Transaction Engine (TE) as an upgrade finalization step.
-The feature is available in NuoDB 4.2.3+ and NuoDB Helm Charts 3.4.0+.
+The feature is available in NuoDB Helm Charts 3.4.0 and later.

 Enable automatic database protocol upgrade for a database Helm release: